space-wizards/RobustToolbox/readme.md

 ## Documentation

-We have various documentation articles about various systems on the [GitHub wiki](https://github.com/space-wizards/RobustToolbox/wiki).
+We have various technical documentation articles on the [HackMD Wiki](https://hackmd.io/@ss14/docs/%2F%40ss14%2Ftechnical-documentation-overview).

 ## Contributing